Mechmank/CI-CD-webhost/README.md

 4. **Configure Environment Variables**:

-   Create a `.env` file in the root directory and add the necessary environment variables as specified in `.env.example`.
+   Create a `.env` file in the root directory and populate it with the necessary environment variables, referring to `.env.example` for guidance.

 5. **Start the Application**: